 Ponding involves creating small ponds or reservoirs on the concrete surface, ensuring continuous water contact for an extended curing period.
 It is suitable for horizontal surfaces like slabs, where maintaining a water source is feasible.

-Polyethylene Sheeting:
+Polyethylene Sheeting

 Covering the concrete with polyethylene sheeting creates a barrier that prevents moisture evaporation, maintaining the required level of hydration.
 Polyethylene sheeting is commonly used in areas where water scarcity is an issue or when an economical and practical solution is needed.